 After you write the exam

-- We will begin marking exams after the exam window is closed.
+- Exams will begin to be marked after the exam window has closed.

 - If you are successful, you will receive a certification portfolio containing your official result letter, your specialty certification pin and a certification certificate.

 - If you are unsuccessful, you will receive an official result letter.
 It will include your Certification Examination Performance Report, which outlines your performance in each exam category for your specialty.